jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/fluid-attacks-vs-competition/introduction.md

 we compare ourselves with other providers.
-We present the information in tables weighing up the features of Fluid Attacks' Squad Plan versus the competition's offer in several topics.
+We present the information in tables weighing up the features of Fluid Attacks' Squad Plan versus the competition's offering in several topics.
 In the last column, we judge who shows an advantage in the topic.

 Here are the descriptions of each of the topics: